ZhengJiawen44/getting-data-into-AWS/readme.md

 # Publishing humidity reading to AWS

-### my IOT project using dht11 and a esp32 to send sensor data to aws IOT.
+### - my IOT project using dht11 and a esp32 to send sensor data to aws IOT.
 This data is ingested into a timestreamDB and later analyzed in grafana
+### - this video was made as a guide on how to setup your dht11 to start publishing data to AWS